PhonologicalCorpusTools/SLPAA/docs/source/predefined_handshapes.rst

 4. Images of the Predefined Handshapes
 ```````````````````````````````````````
 The predefined handshapes are organized in a grid where the rows are organized by base handshape and the columns are organized by derivation type.
 In other words, each row starts on the left with the base handshape and continues to the right with the derived versions of that base handshape organized under their appropriate column.
-Both the rows and the columns are organized alphabetically.
+Both the rows and the columns are organized alphabetically. [updated]

    .. image:: images/pdhs_all_handshapes.png